MeiryDiniz/jm-leisure-centre/README.md

 responsive image here

 ## Features
 Being simple but clearly and responsive is essential.
-The site is well displayed on